ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 ## Wednesday:
 8:00 – Breakfast/networking/get to know your team

-9:00 – 9:15 Good morning and identify topic teams to work on draft
+9:00 – 9:15 Good morning ~~and identify topic teams to work on draft~~

-9:15 – 11:30 Topic breakouts
+9:15 – 11:30 ~~Topic breakouts~~ Disscussions yet to be haved
+* Modeling of the effects of EMIC waves (Yuri should be able to join.

 11:30 – 1:00 Lunch

 1:00 – 1:15 Good afternoon

 1:15 – 5:00 New Collaboration time!
 Open discussion – Identification of new studies needed based on missing information in topics.
+Possibly discussion around town.

 ## Thursday:
 8:00 – Breakfast/networking/get to know your team